-This article is the third in a series titled “ChroniclOZ” by Matteo Fabi, co-founder of Blobally, who will be working abroad in Australia for the upcoming months.
+This article is the third in a series titled “ChroniclOZ” by Matteo Fabi, co-founder of the blog Blobally, who will be working abroad in Australia for the upcoming months.
+Read the first article in the series here.

 During my second month in Australia, I finally fulfilled my long time dream of wearing a Santa hat while laying in the sand, kissed by the sun, enjoying a refreshing mojito.
 It is definitely not the first time I spend the end of the year abroad, but let’s say at this round I miss home a little less, just thinking of my beloved people freezing in the European winter.